demisto/content-docs/content-repo/extra-docs/packs/palo-alto-networks-cortex-xdr---investigation-and-response.md

 - [Lite Incident Handling](#lite-incident-handling) - A Lite Playbook for handling Palo Alto Networks Cortex XDR Incidents, which encompasses incident enrichment, investigation, and response for each incident.
 - [Device Control Violations](#device-control-violations) - Fetch device control violations from XDR and communicate with the user to determine the reason the device was connected.
 - [XDR Incident Handling](#xdr-incident-handling) - Compare incidents in Palo Alto Networks Cortex XDR and Cortex XSOAR, and update the incidents appropriately.
-- [AWS IAM User Access Investigation](#aws-iam-user-access-investigation) - Investigates and responds to Cortex XDR Cloud alerts where an AWS IAM user's access key is used suspiciously to access the cloud environment.
+- [Cloud IAM User Access Investigation](#cloud-iam-user-access-investigation) - Investigates and responds to Cortex XDR Cloud alerts where an Cloud IAM user's access key is used suspiciously to access the cloud environment.
 - [Cortex XDR - Cloud Cryptomining](#Cortex_XDR_-_Cloud_Cryptomining) - Investigates and responds to Cortex XDR XCloud Cryptomining alerts.
 The playbook Supports AWS, Azure and GCP.

 ## Lite Incident Handling
-This playbook is a lite default playbook to handle XDR incidents.
+This playbook is a lite default playbook to handle XDR incidents, and it doesn't require additional integrations to run.
 The [Palo Alto Networks Cortex XDR - Investigation and Response](#palo-alto-networks-cortex-XDR---investigation-and-response) integration fetches Cortex XDR incidents and runs the [Cortex XDR Lite - Incident Handling](#cortex-xdr-lite---incident-handling) playbook.

 The playbook runs the ***xdr-get-incident-extra-data*** command to retrieve data fields of the specific incident including a list of alerts with multiple events, alerts, and key artifacts.